smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 `fulfillRandomWords` is a special function defined within the `VRFConsumerBaseV2` contract that our contract extends from.
 The coordinator sends the result of our generated `randomWords` back to `fulfillRandomWords`.
 You will implement some functionality here to deal with the result:

-1. Transform the result to a number between 1 and 20 inclusively.
-Note that `randomWords` is an array that could contain several randomnesses.
-In this example, we requested 1 randomness.
+1. Change the result to a number between 1 and 20 inclusively.
+Note that `randomWords` is an array that could contain several random values.
+In this example, request 1 random value.
 1. Assign the transformed value to the address in the `s_results` mapping variable.
 1. Emit a `DiceLanded` event.